Hunnser86/HK-Painter-and-Decorator/README.md

    * On the home page, there is an iframe where the user can find the address and location of the business.
 ---
+# Client based testing

+  * For the client based tests, I sent the link to the website to various people and asked them, to use it.
+I asked the first person to test it on mobile devices such as , mobile phones and tablets.

+    They were asked to check both orientations, to see if the responsiveness worked, and then to load the pages one by one to see if the animations worked.
+    They were also asked to check the site accross Chrome, Firefox and Opera browsers to check compatability.

+  * For the next test I asked three people to check the desktop version of the site.
+Each of them had a different browser.
+One had Chrome, one had Firefox and one had Opera.

+    I asked them to check the animations for the pages and to check for any gramatical errors.

+  * After the tests were completed, they reported back that the animations worked fine accross all browsers and the responsiveness worked on all the mobile devices that were used.
+However, there were some gramatical errors on the home page and portfolio page.
+I had used first person speech rather than the third person.
+I then went through and rectified these errors.

 # Deployment